 The use of mood stabilizers in older adults follow the same general guidelines established for younger adults.
 There should be ongoing evaluations to consider the confounding presence of delirium/dementia, drug-drug interactions, and/or medical illness.
 Because renal and hepatic clearance of drugs can decline with age, dosages may need to be decreased or more slowly titrated in order to reduce the risks of accumulation and toxicity.
 Older adults tend to be more susceptible to experiencing medication-related adverse side effects.
-The American Geriatrics Society periodically releases updates to the Beers criteria for potentially inappropriate medication use in older adults; the most recent version was released in 2015.
+The American Geriatrics Society periodically releases updates to the Beers criteria for potentially inappropriate medication use in older adults; the most recent version was released in 2023.
+Caution is advised for the use of agents that may exacerbate or cause SIADH/hyponatremia; close monitoring of sodium levels is suggested.